WildernessLabs/Documentation/docs/Meadow/Meadow.Cloud/Command_Control/index.md

 });
 ```

-When a command message is received by the device, it looks for a class with the same name as `commandName` that implements `IMeadowCommand`, deserializes the message, and invokes the event handler.
+When a command message is received by the device, it looks for a class with the same name as `commandName` that implements `IMeadowCommand`, deserializes the message, and invokes the event.

 #### Untyped

-If you have a command without arguments or prefer going the untyped route, you can subscribe to and handle the commands directly:
+If you have a command without arguments or want to handle raw commands in bulk, you can subscribe directly:

 ```c#
 Resolver.CommandService.Subscribe(command =>